informatics-lab/intake-iris/README.md

 See [Intake docs](https://intake.readthedocs.io/en/latest/overview.html).

-In `intake-iris`, there are plugins provided for reading data into iris with.
+In `intake_iris`, there are plugins provided for reading data into iris with.
   - NetCDF
   - GRIB